 A former member of the Christie administration, DiGiulio will replace Gregory L. Acquaviva, who was nominated for the judgeship by Christie and then confirmed two weeks ago by the New Jersey Senate.
 The latest staffing change comes roughly four months after Acquaviva began serving as the governor's chief counsel.

-In March, Christie announced that Acquaviva was replacing Thomas P. Scrivo, who left the chief counsel post after 18 months to become a name partner at O’Toole Scrivo, a newly rechristened law firm originally started in 2008 by Juan Fernandez and Republican state senator and fellow lawyer Kevin O’Toole.
+In March, Christie announced that Acquaviva was replacing Thomas P. Scrivo, who left the chief counsel post after 18 months to become a name partner at O’Toole Scrivo, LLC, a newly rechristened law firm originally started in 2008 by Juan Fernandez and Republican state senator and fellow lawyer Kevin O’Toole.